 The course is recommended but not required for all athletes participating in an official school team.
 This course is designed to enhance student physical development within an athletic team environment.
 Students will focus on a variety of strategies, techniques, concepts, and movements specific to the athletic course of study.
 Students enrolled in the course receive an elective credit.
 While Personal Development has been the primary physical education class required for graduation credit and every effort should be made to schedule freshmen in Personal Development, one-half credit of Advanced PE and one-half credit of Edgenuity online Health may be used for the required Personal Development course credit.
 This course may be repeated for credit.
-PE uniform required.
+Students are required to dress in appropriate clothes for activity.